Pure point diffraction and entropy beyond the Euclidean space: Introduction

 Considering $\mathbb{Z}$ equipped with the discrete metric ($d(g,g')=1$ for distinct $g,g'\in \mathbb{Z}$) one observes that in general one cannot use the closed centred balls for averaging in this context.
 It is standard to use the concept of van Hove sequences instead, which we will introduce below.
 However, care has to be taken, since the concept of patch counting entropy depends on the choice of a van Hove sequence \cite{hauser2020Anote}.
 We thus focus in the introduction on LCA$_\sigma$ groups that are equipped with a metric such that the closed centred balls form a van Hove sequence, like for example the additive groups of $p$-adic numbers $\mathbb{Q}_p$ or the Euclidean space $\mathbb{R}^d$.
 With this assumption we define patch counting entropy as above considering the Haar measure instead of the Lebesgue measure.

 As pointed out by M.\ Baake and U.\ Grimm in \cite{baake2009kinematic,baake2011kinematic,baake2012comment} an absolutely continuous diffraction measure can be insensitive to patch counting entropy, if one considers Delone sets of finite local complexity in the Euclidean space.
 The result of \cite{baake2007pure} can be interpreted as follows.
 Pure point diffractiveness is sensitive to the patch counting entropy in the context of Delone sets of finite local complexity and with uniform patch frequencies in the Euclidean space.
 We will show that the property of being pure point diffractive is insensitive to the patch counting entropy in the context of Delone sets of finite local complexity and with uniform patch frequencies in the LCA$_\sigma$ group $\mathbb{Q}_2$.
-See Theorem \ref{the:counterexamples} for the proof. \begin{theorem} For each $h\in [0,\infty]$ there exists a pure point diffractive subset (with uniform patch frequencies) of the additive group of dyadic numbers $(\mathbb{Q}_2,+)$ that has patch counting entropy $h$. \end{theorem}
+The following is a slight simplification of Theorem \ref{the:counterexamples} below.\\